LoganClarkSoftware/capsFix/README.md

 # Functions:
 ##  lowerCase(mainIn):
     This is used to make an input variable(any variable type that can be concatenated to a string will work) all lowercase.
-    All of the chars and return it as a string.
+    All of the chars are returned as a string.

     Var.
 Meaning:
         mainIn: The main input variable.
 MUST be of a variable type that be concatenated to a string.
 ##  upperCase(mainIn):
     This is used to make an input variable(any variable type that can be concatenated to a string will work) all uppercase.
-    All of the chars and return it as a string.
+    All of the chars are returned as a string.

     Var.
 Meaning:
         mainIn: The main input variable.
 MUST be of a variable type that be concatenated to a string.
 ##  upperCaseBySpace(mainIn):
     This is used to make all the chars after a space (including the first char) of an input variable(any variable type that can be concatenated to a string will work) all uppercase.
-    All of the chars and return it as a string.
+    All of the chars are returned as a string.

     Var.
 Meaning:
         mainIn: The main input variable.
 MUST be of a variable type that be concatenated to a string.